 Action Context type.

-Page object stores data about the tab where the actions was called from.
+Page object stores data about the tab where the actions were called from.
 It is a

 TabInfo object and you can find more details about it here.